 Gabapentin has been around for almost 30 years, but doctors are still unsure how the medication achieves its effects on the body.

 Gabapentin is available as tablets, capsules and an oral solution and can be taken with or without food.
 This medication’s dosage depends on what you are being treated for.

 - Blurred/double vision

 - Unusual eye movements

-A small number of patients have reported mood changes, such as thoughts of suicide and depression.
-If you experience any side effects at all while taking gabapentin, talk to your doctor to make sure this is the right prescription for you.
+A few patients have reported mood changes, such as thoughts of suicide and depression.
+If you experience any side effects while taking gabapentin, talk to your doctor to ensure this is the right prescription.

-As mentioned above, mixing alcohol with gabapentin can lead to increased dizziness, drowsiness and trouble concentrating.
+Mixing gabapentin with alcohol can lead to increased dizziness, drowsiness and trouble concentrating.
 Avoid any activities requiring balance or mental alertness while taking gabapentin with alcohol.

-Still, keep your doctor informed of your alcohol use while on gabapentin so they can monitor any possible side effects specific to you.
+Keep your doctor informed of your alcohol use while on gabapentin so they can monitor any possible side effects and interactions specific to you.

-Drinking alcohol while taking gabapentin will probably increase the chances of dizziness and drowsiness.
-The fact that alcohol is a depressant and gabapentin affects the nervous system only makes the combination more likely to adversely affect you, so avoid or limit alcohol consumption while taking gabapentin.
+Drinking alcohol while taking gabapentin can increase the chances of dizziness and drowsiness.
+Since alcohol is a depressant and gabapentin affects the nervous system, it only makes the combination more likely to affect you adversely.
+Alcohol consumption should be limited or avoided while taking gabapentin.

-Be honest with your doctor about your habits with alcohol and any drugs you are taking when you’re discussing using gabapentin because you want to avoid or lessen unwanted effects from the combination of the two.
+Be honest with your doctor about your habits with alcohol and any drugs you are taking when you’re discussing using gabapentin because you want to avoid or lessen unwanted effects from the combination.